retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 - Clone (not fork) this repo
 - Set the `ASB_TENANT_ID` repo secret to your Azure Subscription Tenant ID
+- Set branch protection rule on `main`
+  - Make sure not to merge a PR with the cluster generated files into `main`
 - Make sure your org has GitHub Codespaces access
 - Add users to GitHub org
 - Grant write priveleges to repo